 - 1. Switch the TV ON and select its video input connected to the HS Controller. - 2.
 When you switch on the HS system controller, a Harman Kardon HS welcome image should appear on the screen.
 If that screen appears distorted or without color, change the appropriate settings at the Video Setting Submenu according to your TV set and to the connection used between the HS Controller and your TV. - 3.
 If there is no picture at all, not even the Harman Kardon screen, check the setting of the video input used on your TV (most SCART inputs on TVs can be configured in the TV's menu).
 If this doesn't work, connect your TV with different cables to the HS Controller, e.g. via Composite (yellow jacks) or S-Video cables, rather than SCART to view the setup menus until all appropriate "Video menu" settings are made properly. - 4.
-Press OPEN/CLOSE 3 8 to open the disc tray. - 5.
-Place a disc on the disc tray.
-Hold the disc without touching either of its surfaces, position it with the side you wish to play facing down, align it with the guides, and place it in its proper position. - 3" (8 cm) discs or 5" (12 cm) discs can be used - 6.
-Press PLAY 1.
-The disc tray is automatically closed and play begins. - When the disc tray is closed by pressing OPEN/CLOSE 3 8, play will start automatically. - With most DVD's, a Disc Menu appears on the screen.
-Select specific menu item by using ARROW buttons on the remote, then press ENTER .
+Insert a disc into the Slot Loader 7.
+Hold the disc without touching either of its surfaces, position it with the side you wish to play facing down, align it with the guides, and place it in its proper position. - 3" (8 cm) discs or 5" (12 cm) discs can be used. - 5.
+After the discs slides into the loader, it will start playing automatically. - With most DVD's, a Disc Menu appears on the screen.
+Select specific menu item by using ARROW to buttons on the remote, then press ENTER 7.